Personalisation API

 ⚠️ 2 - STATUS_TERMINAL_NOT_OPERATIONAL

 The personalisation generally finished but there are still issues that prevent full operation.
 The extra status contains more info.
-Possible codes are:
+Please refer to PhonePOS API Error Codes for the complete list.

 ❌ 100 - STATUS_PERSONALIZATION_FAILED